pythonbrad/tamnza/CONTRIBUTING.md

 ## Pull request guidelines
 * **Create topic branches**.
 Never ever open a pull request from your master branch. **Ever!**
-* **Code against master branch**.
-Unless release specific, all Kodi development occurs in the `master` branch.
-If it needs backporting it can be done after it hits master.
 * **One topic branch per change**.
 Found something that needs fixing but is unrelated to the current work?
 Create a new topic branch and open another *pull request*.
 * **Use a coherent commit history**.
 Make sure each individual commit in your *pull request* is meaningful and organized in logical chunks.
 Tidy up and squash commits before submitting.
 * **Be descriptive, but concise**.
 The *pull request* and commits should have a useful title and follow the `[component(s)] Short description...` format.
 No, `[README.md] Update` is **not** descriptive enough.
 The *pull request* description should only contain information relevant to the change.